 The best way to protect against the nightmare and cost that comes with data breaches is to prevent them.
-However, before you can prevent them you need to understand them.
-Below is a simple guide describing the types and cost of data breaches you could encounter and how to prevent them.
+However, before you can prevent a data breach you need to understand them.
+Below is a simple guide describing the types and cost of data breaches you could encounter as a small- to medium-sized business owner and how to prevent data breach incidents from occurring.

 How Do Data Breaches Happen?

 Data breaches happen when cybercriminals access data and sensitive information.
 These breaches are incredibly costly.

 According to the 2020 Cost of a Data Breach Report by IBM, the average total cost of a data breach is $3.86 million in addition to the incalculable damage to the organization’s reputation.
 It also costs time.
 IBM found that it takes an average of 280 days to both identify and effectively contain a breach.

 In 2020, it became even more important to figure out how to prevent data breach incidents, with a huge portion of the workforce transitioning to remote work.
 According to IBM’s survey respondents, 76% said remote work increased the time to identify and contain breaches.
 This led to an estimated additional $137,000 cost per breach.